 These printers is highly-rated for card stock printing.
 All of them reproduce excellent color and high resolution images, and print fast.

-- CANON PIXMA iX6820 (more affordable)
+- CANON PIXMA iX6820 (More Affordable)

 Read on for my picks for where you can get papercraft terrain, buildings, and models.
+Or, you can move on to 3D printing terrain, buildings and miniatures.
+Check out this overview of 3D printable terrain and guide for where to find the best files.

 Best 14 Sites with Free or Paid Papercraft Terrain and Buildings